sperry-entelech/tnt-speed-to-lead/README.md

-# TNT Corporate Lead Automation System
+# TNT Speed-to-Lead Automation System

 ## 6-Phase Implementation Framework for Transportation & Service Businesses

-This repository contains a complete 6-phase automation system designed for TNT Limousine and serves as a reusable template for transportation and service businesses.
+This repository contains a complete 6-phase Speed-to-Lead automation system designed for TNT Limousine and serves as a reusable template for transportation and service businesses.

 ### Business Problem Solved
 - **Revenue Impact**: Eliminates $15K+ monthly revenue loss from delayed lead responses